natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Ki-61-Ib%20(USA).md

 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
 Unlike its more manoeuvrable and agile counterpart, the A6M Reisen, the Ki-61 is more of what one would call an "energy fighter".
 Compared to the "Zero" it is faster, has a higher climb rate and handles better at higher speeds.
+This allows the Ki-61 to force the enemy into long fights where it can maintain its energy more easily.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics